piascikj/imdone/README.md

 [![Follow imdone_io on Twitter](http://img.shields.io/badge/twitter-imdone__io-blue.svg?style=flat)](https://twitter.com/intent/user?screen_name=imdone_io)
 [![iMDone Blog](http://img.shields.io/badge/blog-read-blue.svg?style=flat)](http://blog.imdone.io)

-iMDone stand alone
+iMDone for Chrome
 ----
-iMDone is now available as a stand alone app at [imdone.io](http://imdone.io).
+iMDone is now available as a chrome app at [iMDone - Chrome Web Store](https://chrome.google.com/webstore/detail/imdone/kchfkmdhgpibgidhdllkbgfnpmefdldl) with a 2 week free trial.

-If you're willing to give me honest feedback I'll issue you a free download code.
-Just [tweet](http://twitter.com/home?status=Give%20me%20imdone%20for%20free%20@imdone_io) to let me know.
+This project is going on hold so I can foucs more of my time on the chrome app.
+I'll be adding all of the npm project features to the new chrome app over time, so stay tunned.
+If you like iMDone give the chrome app a try!

 Introduction
 ----